shonydev/c-coding-challenges/README.md

 ## Docker

-You can build image from Dockerfile use the folowwing command:
+You can build image from Dockerfile use the folowing command:

 ### Build: